ceblfe/Data_Warehouse_KC/README.md

 # Data Warehouse KC

-This repository contain the SQL's scripts to do the data warehouse of phone company and solve some problems from Practica_DWH.pdf file.
+This repository contain the SQL's scripts to do the data warehouse of phone company and to solve some problems from Practica_DWH.pdf file.
 The programming language that we use is MySQL.

 This repository has the following files: